AndreasKing-Goks/AndreasKing-Goks/README.md

 - 🌱 I’m currently studying Marine and Maritime Intelligent Robotics
 - 💬 Discuss me things about Ship and Naval things, 3D Designs, CFD, Computer Vision and Robotics
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/andreassitorus/)
-- ⚡ Fun fact: I'm a Naval Architecture graduates!
+- ⚡ Fun fact: I'm a Naval Architecture and Shipbuilding Engineering graduate!

 Nice to know you!